 Active chilled beams are suitable for various types of spaces including, but not limited to, “offices, schools, labs, computer rooms, and low-ceiling height building retrofits” (Alexander and O’Rourke 51).

 Advantages of Active Chilled Beams

-Active chilled beams are not the HVAC solution for every building.
-However, it does offer numerous advantages when compared to other HVAC technologies such as variable-air-volume (VAV) systems.
+Active chilled beams are not the HVAC solution for every building, but they offer advantages when compared to other HVAC technologies such as variable-air-volume (VAV) systems.